ioannisCC/heaps-and-floating-numbers/README.md

 # heaps-and-floating-numbers

-An implementations of heaps data structure based on existing implementations.
-First, the user is giving as input a number.
-After some calculations, float numbers (random) are stored in a min-heap and afterwards two numbers a time are excluded form the heap, while their sum is held in a variable.
-After each exclusion the heap should be rearranged.
-By the end of this procedure the sum of all float numbers is shown as an output to the user.
+An implementation of the heap data structure based on existing implementations.
+First, the user inputs a number.
+After some calculations, float numbers (random) are stored in a min-heap.
+Then, two numbers are removed from the heap at a time, and their sum is stored in a variable.
+After each removal, the heap is rearranged to maintain the heap property.
+At the end of this procedure, the sum of all float numbers in the heap is displayed as an output to the user.